GuillaumeDua/CppShelf/README.md

     #include <csl/ag/formatting/backend/fmt.hpp> // opt-in: fmt::formatter support for aggregates
     ```

-    ⚠️ A feature header adds blanket specializations to the entities `<csl/ag.hpp>` declares, so the usual
+    ⚠️ A feature header adds specializations for `csl`-owned types, and gives you an opt-in base class for your own,
-    fmt-style ODR contract applies: include it **consistently across every translation unit of the whole program**
+    so the usual fmt-style ODR contract applies: include it **consistently across every translation unit of the whole program**
     (as with `<fmt/ranges.h>`) - never in some TUs and not in others when the same types are formatted.
+    The same goes for your own per-type opt-ins: declare them next to the type they format.

     The same mechanism covers **inter-component enhancements**: e.g. `csl::ag`'s `typenamed` formatting option
     is enhanced by `csl::typeinfo` through a bridge feature header: